thingsdb/ThingsDocs/v0/content/node-api/del_backup.md

 ---

 Delete a scheduled backup.
-If the schedule was *pending*, the backup job will be cancelled.
+If the scheduled backup was *pending*, the backup job will be cancelled.

 {{% notice warning %}}
 Files associated with the backup will **not** be removed.
 Only the schedule will be deleted.